K-Honsu/Altschool-second-semester-blog-api-exam/README.md

 ## Demo

-You can try out the live demo of Anony-Memo at [https://altschool-blog-service.onrender.com/views/welcome](https://altschool-blog-service.onrender.com/views/welcome).
+You can try out the live demo of Digital Chronicles at [https://altschool-blog-service.onrender.com/views/welcome](https://altschool-blog-service.onrender.com/views/welcome).

 ## Features